 The insights you share — especially your vivid examples and detailed anecdotes — play a key role in our evaluation of potential Knight-Hennessy Scholars.
 We are grateful for your submission!

 The Knight-Hennessy Scholars program is a graduate-level scholarship at Stanford University that aims to develop a new generation of global leaders.
-If selected as one of the 50 Knight-Hennessy Scholars, the candidate you recommend will receive full funding to pursue a graduate degree at Stanford, with additional opportunities for leadership training, mentorship, and multidisciplinary collaboration with scholars in other disciplines.
+If selected as one of up to 90 Knight-Hennessy Scholars for our 2020 cohort, the candidate you recommend will receive funding to pursue a graduate degree at Stanford, with additional opportunities for leadership training, mentorship, and multidisciplinary collaboration with scholars in other disciplines.

 A candidate has asked you to provide an online recommendation.
 Now what?
 Keep in mind that the candidate selected you because he/she trusts your opinions, believes that you know her/him well, and knows that you want to see her/him succeed.
-It's a major responsibility, because your recommendation may make the difference between a "yes" and a "no" in the admission process.
+It’s a major responsibility, because your recommendation may make the difference in the admission process.

 The primary selection criteria for Knight-Hennessy Scholars are independent thinking, purposeful leadership, and a civic mindset.
 If you are not supportive of the applicant’s candidacy, encourage the applicant to find an alternate recommender.
 If you believe that the candidate is a strong fit for the Knight-Hennessy Scholars program, here’s some advice to help you write a strong recommendation: